Sunday, February 27, 2022

 Emma pulled two books from the shelf.
 Before Grandma could say anything, Emma explained, "Even though these look like two books they're really only one because they're both about a dog."

-Grandma sighed and then she chuckled and then she waited for Emma to turn the last page of the last book.
+Grandma sighed and then she chuckled and then she waited for Emma to turn the last page in the last book.
 "Now we have to go."

 A book whispered to Emma, Look at me.
 The book jumped off the shelf and into Emma's hand.